ethanuser/Knowledge/Zaistev's Rule.md

 Products that don't obey this rule are called the [[Hofmann Product]] or minor product.
 ## Mnemonic
-Zaistev's product has an s in it because it is more substituted Hofmann's product is off, man
+Zaistev's product has an s in it because it is more substituted Hofmann's product is off, man (off to the side)